catholicmelb/parish-handbook/docs/contents/4-property.md

 Where the alienation of property involves the closure of a building that was previously used for Catholic worship, the Archdiocese has published guidelines for additional steps that are required for its conversion to a secular and appropriate use.
 These include formal consultation with parishioners, especially those affected by the closure.
 Further consultation should occur with parish bodies (pastoral council and PFC) and any interested parties who have a legitimate interest in the site (such as a land or building donor).
 The regional bishop or episcopal vicar is then to be consulted for a broader perspective in the region affected by the closure.

-Please refer to the **Application to the alienation of Church property guidelines andapplication form**.
+Please refer to the **Application to the alienation of Church property guidelines and application form**.

 ## Capital works and building expenditure over $100,000

 The ABPC supervises the construction, alteration, addition or renovation of buildings.
 This includes church sanctuaries and other liturgical requirements.
 Capital works and major refurbishment—as defined as any construction, repair, renovation, landscaping or engineering project that is over $100,000 (excluding GST)—require the prior approval and permission of the Archbishop as an act of extraordinary administration.

-Please refer to the detailed protocol in the **Application for Project Appraisal—ABPC for Parish Major and Minor Works**.
+Please refer to the detailed protocol in the [Application for Project Appraisal—ABPC for Parish Major and Minor Works](https://camorgau.sharepoint.com/sites/PAH-Property/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPAH%2DProperty%2FShared%20Documents%2FPAH%5FABPC%5Fproject%5Fappraisal%5Fapproval%5Frequest%5F23%5F08%2Epdf&parent=%2Fsites%2FPAH%2DProperty%2FShared%20Documents&p=true&ga=1).

 ### Diocesan Pastoral and Development Commission financial assistance application